PoCInnovation/Workshops/p2p/2.SmartShop/README.md

 Buying a product is achieved by calling the `buyProduct` function, which take only one parameter : the product id.
-Because buying involves sending money, an amount of ether here, don't forget to check how many ether where given in the `value` field of the message of the function call.
+Because buying involves sending money, an amount of ether here, don't forget to check how much ether where given in the `value` field of the message of the function call.

 The message is a global variable accessible everywhere in your contract.
 You can learn more about it [here](https://docs.soliditylang.org/en/v0.7.5/units-and-global-variables.html).